 This peak is not in the book.
 There are two route descriptions set out below.
-The first by Livingston Douglas is the most current and the is recommended description because of his updates on access.
-The second by Margo Mandella besides describing the climb contains photos that demonstrate the type of terrain the route crosses.
+The first by Livingston Douglas is the most current and is the recommended description because of his updates on access.
+The second by Margo Mandella describes the climb and includes photos that demonstrate the type of terrain the route crosses.
 Updated November 2019

 Peak 5762 is located in the Bannock Range.
 The peak lies on public land managed by the Bureau of Land Management (BLM).
-The peak is 3.62 miles southwest of the town of Inkom, Idaho and 2.61 miles northeast of Indian Mountain.
-Peak 5762 is best climbed from the north and can be combined with Peak 6495, via a loop route, for an early-season, double-peak outing.
+The peak is 3.62 miles southwest of the town of Inkom, ID and 2.61 miles northeast of Indian Mountain.
+Peak 5762 is best climbed from the north and can be combined with Peak 6495 via a loop route for an early-season, double-peak outing.
 USGS Inkom

 Peak 5762 by Livingston Douglas

 The Papoose Creek BLM “trailhead” is located at a green cattle gate about 100 feet south of the junction of Portneuf Road and Blackroad Road, on the right/west side of Portneuf Road.
 The aforementioned junction is 1.9 miles east of Fort Hall Mine Road on the east side of the town of Portneuf, ID.
 The cattle gate is closed but is not locked.
 Park alongside Portneuf Road in a pullout between the stop sign (with nearby mailboxes) and the green cattle gate.
 The elevation here is 4,528 feet.

 According to the Pocatello BLM office, this is the only public access to Peak 5762 from the north.
 The south side access via Indian Creek Road is closed to the public.
 The BLM trail crosses private land for the first ½ mile or so.
 BLM currently has an easement with the landowner, as is indicated on the trail signs.
 STAY ON THE TRAIL.